 Hopefully, this tutorial has helped you gain a better understanding of how password-protecting your computer can contribute to improving your overall web security.

-Did you enjoy this post?
-Feel free to use the social links below to share this tutorial with with other WordPress users.
+Did you find this tutorial useful?
+Feel free to use the social buttons below to share this tutorial with other WordPress users.